Both long and short intervals are common elements of most cycling training plans.

 If you do a quick search on 4×4 interval training you will see that it is one of the most commonly researched types of interval training.
 And with good results too.

-Our study by Rønnestad uses 4×5 min intervals, which very closely resembles the well-documented 4×4 format.
-And still, the 30/15 high-intensity workout beat the traditional interval session hands down.
+Our study by Rønnestad uses 4×5 min high-intensity intervals, which very closely resembles the well-documented 4×4 format.
+And still, the 30/15 short interval beat the traditional interval format hands down.

-This is a powerful statement to the potency of the short high-intensity format.
+This is a powerful statement to the potency of high-intensity short intervals.

 Improved power across the board